connorjs/nx-polyglot-example/README.md

 >
 > I have not committed to the single `test` target.
 > I still want to consider additional viewpoints on two targets: `test` and `coverage`.
+>
+> Additional note: `test:system` may need move to its own top-level target.
+> 1. It is not cacheable, while the other two are.
+> 2. It depends on build, while the other two do not.
+> 3. It does not (usually) have a coverage collection mechanism, while the other two do.

 The `test` target defines three sub-targets: `unit`, `integ` (integration), and `system`.
 These sub-targets originate from the three primary testing levels.